(908) 884-4991

 Hormonal Orchestration of Brain Plasticity

-Pregnancy initiates a profound hormonal cascade that orchestrates extensive remodeling of the maternal brain.
+Pregnancy initiates a profound hormonal cascade that orchestrates extensive remodeling of the maternal brain, a key aspect of matrescence meaning.
 Key hormones such as estradiol and progesterone surge during gestation, facilitating neuroplasticity through mechanisms like neurogenesis, dendritic spine formation, myelination, and synaptogenesis.
 These hormonal fluctuations are intricately timed and magnitude-dependent, aligning with structural brain changes that underscore the adaptive nature of maternal brain plasticity.

 Gray Matter Remodeling: Widespread and Lasting

 A comprehensive study involving 26 MRI scans of a 38-year-old first-time mother revealed a nearly 5% reduction in gray matter volume across 94% of the brain during pregnancy.
 These reductions were most pronounced in regions associated with social cognition, including the temporo-parietal junction, medial prefrontal cortex, precuneus, and posterior cingulate cortex.
-Notably, these changes persisted for at least two years postpartum, suggesting a long-term adaptation of the brain to maternal roles.
+Notably, these changes persisted for at least two years postpartum, suggesting a long-term adaptation of the brain to the psychological changes of motherhood and the responsibilities that follow.

 Adolescent-Like Pruning Tailored for Mothering